emilypx/appfair.github.io/index.md

 ### Are App Fair apps signed?

 Yes.
+As of macOS 12, apps must be signed in order to run.
+The same requirement exists for iOS.
-The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate.
+The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate in order to satisfy this requirement.

 ### Are App Fair apps notarized?